koenrane/KR-new-site/content/design.md

 When designing visual content, I consider where the reader's eyes go.
 People visit my site to read my content, and so _the content should catch their eyes first_.
 The desktop pond GIF (with the goose) is the only exception to this rule.
 I decided that on the desktop, I want a reader to load the page, marvel and smile at the scenic pond, and then bring their eyes to the main text (which has high contrast and is the obvious next visual attractor).

 During the build process, I convert all naive CSS assignments of `color:red` (<span style="color:rgb(255,0,0);">imagine if I made you read this</span>) to <span style="color:red">the site's red</span>.
 Lots of my old equations used raw `red` / `green` / `blue` colors because that's all that my old blog allowed; these colors are converted to the site theme.
-I even standardize the colors used for syntax highlighting in the Shiki code blocks!
+I even override and standardize the colors used for syntax highlighting in the code blocks.

 # Site responsiveness